Will sending donation receipts every month cause donors to leave? Today, we look into the real issues behind monthly donor receipts.

 When you send your monthly receipts, it’s an awesome opportunity to tell your story and acknowledge donors at the same time.

-Share a story about the impact their gift is making — and thank them for it.
+Share a story about the impact their gift is making—and thank them for it.
 It will resonate personally.
 It will provide encouragement.
 It will build connection.

 Here are a couple of examples.

 “Because of you, today little Emma can have a glass of clean and safe water every day.
-She won’t get diarrhea and spend countless days at the clinic and miss school as a result like before.
+She won’t get sick and spend countless days at the clinic and miss school as a result like before.
 Her educational future has been secured because of your generous gift.”

 “Thanks to you, Rachel has escaped from the clutches of an abusive relationship.
 Her wounds have been treated and her bloated face has gone back to normal.
 Her beaming smile is back, all because of you.”